Bardock: Conception and creation

-Bardock's basic design was originally conceived for the Bardock – Father of Goku television special by Toei Animation production staff.
-Animator and character designer Katsuyoshi Nakatsuru was primarily responsible for designing Bardock and his team members during production of the television special in mid-1990.
-His initial design of Bardock was relatively unchanged after it went through minor alterations by series creator Akira Toriyama, who recalled that a Toei employee approached him about their project for an original story based on the visual design of a character who has the same face as Goku, of which Toriyama had no recollection of creating.
+Bardock's basic design was originally conceived for the Bardock – The Father of Goku special by Toei Animation production staff.
+Animator and character designer Katsuyoshi Nakatsuru was primarily responsible for designing Bardock and his team members during production of the special in mid-1990.
+His initial design of Bardock was relatively unchanged after it went through minor alterations by Toriyama, who recalled that a Toei employee approached him about their project for an original story based on the visual design of a character who has the same face as Goku, of which Toriyama had no recollection of creating.
 Toriyama said that he allowed Toei Animation to have creative control for the animated television special as he was too busy with the manga serialization for the Dragon Ball series at the time.
 He believed that he was consulted about the character designs as Toei's proposed original content impinged upon Goku's past; Bardock's face was given a scar while his cold and stern demeanour represents the brutal edge of a martial race, but is otherwise nearly identical to Goku.
 He is dressed in battle armor similar to Frieza's armed forces; according to Nakatsuru, the armor's specific visual design is patterned after that of Toshiro Mifune's character in Seven Samurai at the insistence of Mitsuo Hashimoto, director of the television special.

 Toriyama commented that Toei's depiction of Bardock in the finished product was admirable.
 He said that he tends to avoid serious material in his work and he would have stuck to a lighter comedic tone had he authored Bardock's story himself, but complimented Toei's approach for giving a bit more emotional depth to the series' mythos.
 Toriyama noted that the character's name is "strong-sounding" and a pun on burdock, which is thematically connected to his sons' Saiyan names and to his usual practice of naming Saiyan characters after vegetables.
 Toriyama decided to have the character appear in the original manga.
-Bardock is depicted in two panels during Goku's first confrontation with Frieza, when Frieza comments that Goku looks just like the Saiyan who resisted when he destroyed planet Vegeta, and the narrator informs the reader that he was Goku's father.
+Bardock is depicted in two panels during Goku's first confrontation with Frieza, who comments that Goku looks just like the Saiyan who resisted when he destroyed planet Vegeta, and the narrator informs the reader that he was Goku's father.

 Voice actors

 Bardock is voiced in Japanese by Masako Nozawa, who also voices his son and the other male members of his family, except Raditz.
 Sonny Strait is Bardock's most consistent voice actor for English localizations in the series' Funimation dub as well as most media.
 Strait noted that he has done much more voice acting work for Bardock's appearances in video games, in comparison to his animated appearances.
+Bardock is voiced by Curtis "Takahata101" Arnott in Dragon Ball Z Abridged.